Danie10/gadgeteerza-homeassistant/README.md

 The following are some notable features that this particular installation uses:
 * Modbus TCP interface to a Victron CCGX with a Multiplus II inverter/charger, and Victron SmartSolar charger
 * Balancell battery stats read - https://balancell.com/products/balancell-p26-solar/ (not all are readable)
-* Time left on battery to 0 Ah as well as to current Minimum SoC (based on current battery load in Amps).
-For zero current or charging, it now shows a default time to go based on a very light 8 Amps load and the current SOC (so will show increase as charge progresses)
+* Time left on battery to Empty (0 Ah) as well as to current Minimum SoC (based on current battery load in Amps).
+For zero current or charging, it now uses the AC Load (Watts) to calculate what the actual DC current load would be if the battery were not charging, and uses that value as a projected current load.
 * Gauges tuned for severity colours
 * Ellies Efergy Engage hub energy monitoring of grid power used at DB - https://engage.efergy.com/
 * Tasmota firmware on Sonoff WiFi switch via MQTT showing power usage stats, and switch control